 First Holy Communion Programme 2021/22

-The application process for the next cohort on our First Holy Communion programme for 2021/22 is now open and accepting applications.
+The application process for the next cohort on our First Holy Communion programme for 2021/22 is now closed and the programme is full.
+We cannot accept any more applications.

 Adult Reception into the Catholic Church